Lodz pioneers - innovative research in its field

 Krzysztof Hejduk, currently a MA student at the University of Lodz, will act as a research contractor throughout duration of the project.
 He graduated from English studies at the University of Lodz with a very well-assessed linguistic BA thesis on topics closely related to the research within the project.
 He also delivered a presentation on topics relevant to the project in 2021 at the international conference Professional Communication and Translation Studies organised in Timisoara.
 By integrating his passion for art and technology (which is of key application in the project), he also combines the plans of the master's thesis with deepening of the subject matter.
 Since 2020, he has been also working for prestigious CLARIN research projects and as the only student at the University of Lodz, he has been a winner of the competition for a scholarship of the Ministry of Science and Higher Education for significant achievements for students for this year.

 At least two English-language publications of international scope, published in accordance with the open access policy will constitute the result of the work.
 It is also planned to present the results at international conferences and to take part in research workshops, filling the niche of this innovative subject on many levels of (still growing) interest in the scientific community.
 The first effects will be visible by the end of this year, and the next ones will be available no later than in the fourth quarter of 2022.

-Internal research competitions of the University of Lodz are funded under a subsidy that was increased by 2% for the Universities that took part in the Excellence Initiative - Research University (IDUB) competition.
-University of Lodz, as one of the participants of the first edition of the IDUB competition organised by the Ministry of Science and Higher Education, obtains additional funds, which it wants to allocate entirety to science.
+Internal research competitions of the University of Lodz are funded under a subsidy that was increased by 2% for the universities that took part in the Excellence Initiative – Research University (IDUB) competition.
+University of Lodz, as one of the participants of the first edition of the IDUB competition organised by the Ministry of Science and Higher Education, obtains additional funds, which will be allocated entirely to science.